How do we change in therapy?

 -by Laura Ferrer PhD

 Any pattern of thinking, feeling, or acting gets strengthened the more we rehearse or repeat it.
-In slowing down our process, and responding intentionally to thoughts or external experiences, or even our own feelings, we avoid being stuck in unproductive loops that get reinforced over time with practice.
-We then create an opportunity to cultivate slow changes in the direction we hope to go over time.
-We often use “the Cognitive Triad”, pictured here, as an aid to remember how our thoughts, feelings, and behaviors are constantly providing a reinforcing feedback loop over time.
+In slowing down our process, and responding intentionally to thoughts, feelings, or external experiences, we avoid getting stuck in familiar loops.
+We then create an opportunity to cultivate slow changes in the direction of our values.